TheDataDen/Seedbox-Ansible/README.md

 ## Usage

+### General UNRAID Setup

+There are really only two ways that I have seen people do this.
+1. Create a share for each of the media folders that you have.
+For example: downloads, anime, audiobooks, ebooks, movies, tv shows, etc.
+   -  This is the way I do it.
+I like having the separation
+2. Create a single media share and then create a sub-directory for each of the media folders that you have.

+> [!IMPORTANT]
+> **If you have a cache/buffer pool:**
+>   - You should add a share called `Staging` and set it to only use your cache/buffer pool.
+This is the share that your downloads should be configured to use for their temporary storage while they are downloading.
+Their completed download location should be set to the `Downloads` share
+>   - All of the other media shares should be set to use only the array
+>   - This is because hardlinks only work when the files are on the same filesystem, they do not work between the array and the cache/buffer pool.
+This does mean that your write speeds will be slower but things will hardlink rather than copy (which uses more space)

 ### UNRAID VM Setup

 1. Create a new VM and pick Ubuntu as the OS
 2. Give it a name, assign the logical CPUs (Id recommend atleast 4 if have the resources), and assign the memory (4GB probably would be enough but I recommend 8GB)
 3. Select the OS iso from the list.
 If you don't have any isos in the list, you will need to download one and add it to the isos share
 4. For the vdisk, select `Auto` and then specify the size of the vdisk (I recommend at least 50GB)
-5. For UNRAID shares, add a new share for each of the media folders that you have.
-For example, anime, audiobooks, ebooks, downloads, movies, tv shows, etc.
+5. Add a Manual Share with the source path of `/mnt/user` and a mount tag of something like `Shares`.
+Rememeber what you set the mount tag to, you will need it later.
-   - For each of the UNRAID shares, select the `virtiofs` mode (9p is the default but virtiofs is better)
+   - Make sure to set the mode to `virtiofs` (9p is the default but virtiofs is better)
-   - You can either use the drop down menu to select the share or type it in manually
-   - **IMPORTANT!!!**: If you have a cache/buffer pool:
-     - You should add a share called `Staging` and set it to only use your cache/buffer pool.
-This is the share that your downloads should be configured to use for their temporary storage while they are downloading.
-Their completed download locatio should be set to the `Downloads` share
-     - All of the other media shares should be set to use only the array
-     - This is because hardlinks only work when the files are on the same filesystem, they do not work between the array and the cache/buffer pool.
-This does mean that your write speeds will be slower but things will hardlink rather than copy (which uses more space)
 6. Turn on `VM Console enable Copy/paste` this will make it a lot easier for filling in some of the settings
 7. Create the VM and go through the Ubuntu install process (I recommend using the default settings)